giraffe-fsharp/Giraffe/README.md

         app.UseGiraffe webApp
 ```

-It is recommended to set the error handler as the first middleware in the pipeline, so that any exception from a following middleware can be caught by the error handling function.
+It is recommended to set the error handler as the first middleware in the pipeline, so that any unhandled exception from a later middleware can be caught and processed by the error handling function.

 ## Installation